dochoss/sab-status-checker-extension/README.md

-# Bookmark Searcher
+# SABnzbd Status Checker
-Chrome and Edge extension for searching bookmarks
+Chrome and Edge extension for monitoring a SABnzbd queue

 Steps to install
 1. Download the files from this repo